When Doorbot was first released after a successful Kickstarter campaign about three years ago, the technology was ahead of its time.

 Which Smart Doorbell is the Best?

 The short answer is that it depends.
-Each of these units are priced the same (right around $200 at the time of this writing), but the available features presented by each unit will dictate which option is best for your home.
+Each of these units are priced the same , but the available features presented by each unit will dictate which option is best for your home.

 In homes with a basic wireless network, Ring isn’t a good choice because the unit struggles to broadcast audio and video over these slower connections.
 People with slow WiFi should definitely consider SkyBell as the VGA resolution streams much more reliably.